maciekk/NoobRL/Readme.md

 - [ ] add potion: Berserk - 50% more damage for 10 turns
 - [ ] add potion: Clairvoyance - Lets you see the whole map for 1 turn
 - [ ] add scroll: Blink (and/or general Teleport)
-- [ ] maybe: magic proficiency skill, which multiplies damage of all magical effects
+- [ ] maybe: magic proficiency skill, which multiplies damage to all magical effects

+### Enemies
+- [ ] Banshee(Do not attack, but if seen, will scream and alert within a given radius)

 ### Open Questions
 - [ ] should we regen health very slowly over time? perhaps a character trait?